 The drug’s maker, Biogen, who co-developed aducanumab with Eisai, must do further studies to prove it works the way it’s intended.
 Patients who qualify will have access to the drug now, but if the data doesn’t hold up, the FDA can withdraw its approval.
 They also will need some time to ramp up large-scale production and arrange for nationwide and even global distribution.

 Early detection more important than ever with a treatment available

 Early diagnosis of Alzheimer’s has long demonstrated better health outcomes for individuals and their caregivers.
 If you or a loved one is experiencing memory or other cognitive changes, the Alzheimer’s Association strongly encourages speaking with a health care provider for a thorough evaluation, diagnosis and discussion of treatment options.

 Help is available for caregivers

 Caring for a loved one with Alzheimer’s comes with many challenges and the knowledge that ongoing decline is certain.
 It can be both physically and emotionally exhausting.
 Don’t wait to ask for help until you are burned out.
-Call Dakota Home Care today at (877) 691-0015 for a free evaluation of your situation and the services we can provide to help keep both you and your loved one as healthy as possible.
+Dakota Home Care’s home care services, including specialized dementia and Alzheimer’s care, memory care, and comfort care, are customizable to your unique situation.
+Contact us online, or call (877) 691-0015 to learn how our in-home care in Fargo, ND, West Fargo, Mandan, Lincoln, and Bismarck can help keep both you and the person you love as healthy as possible.